ciscodocs/ltrent-2008-clemea25/docs/lab3_route_traffic.md

 Additionally, confirm that full reachability is established between **VPN-1** and **VPN-2**, enabling seamless communication as per the lab objectives.
 Verification is a critical step to validate the policy's effectiveness and to ensure that the network behaves as designed.

+To ensure that the policy has been applied correctly on the **SD-WAN controller**, the next step involves verifying its implementation through the controller's running configuration.
+By reviewing the running configuration of the control policy, we can confirm that the **scenario-3** policy is correctly defined and operational.
+This verification process is essential to validate the deployment and ensure that the policy is functioning as intended to achieve the desired route-leaking between **VPN-1** and **VPN-2**.

 ```{ .ios .no-copy line-numbers="1"}
 Controller-1# show running-config policy
 policy